 I’m sorry I don’t have a recipe for you today.
-In my efforts to raise awareness about Melanoma, I wanted to update you about what’s been going on since I was diagnosed last November with Stage 1B Melanoma.
-I’ve learned a lot about Melanoma, in the past six months, but my challenge has been learning to live as a Melanoma survivor.
+In my efforts to raise awareness about Melanoma, I want to update you about what’s been going on since I was diagnosed with Stage 1B Melanoma.
+I’ve learned a lot about Melanoma in the past six months, but my challenge has been learning to live as a Melanoma survivor.

 Surgery to remove the melanoma was the first step to survival.
 My doctors are monitoring me very closely.
 I have to be very diligent with my follow-up care.
-Along with the risk of the melanoma coming back, there is a high risk of developing another one.
+Along with the risk of melanoma coming back, there is a high risk of developing another.

 I get skin checks every three months, with chest x-rays and blood work every six months.
-It was decided that I would rotate my skin check visits between the team at the Melanoma and Skin Cancer center and the dermatologist that did the initial biopsy last year.
-This puts 4-sets of eyes on me every three months and I find that somewhat comforting.
-What one misses the others can catch or at least that is my hope.
-At the same time, it’s important for me to do regular self-exams of my skin and lymph nodes and to report any new symptoms such as pain, cough, fatigue and loss of appetite.
+My doctor and I decided to rotate my skin check visits between the team at the Melanoma and Skin Cancer Center and the dermatologist who did the initial biopsy last year.
+This puts 4-sets of eyes on me every three months, and I find that somewhat comforting.
+What one misses the others can catch, or at least that is my hope.
+At the same time, I need to do regular self-exams of my skin and lymph nodes and report any new symptoms such as pain, cough, fatigue, and loss of appetite.

-The last time I wrote about my treatment, I was getting ready undergo my second wide excision.
-At my three-month check up, one of my dermatologists biopsied two new places on my shoulder and back.
+The last time I wrote about my treatment, I was getting ready to undergo my second wide excision.
+At my three-month check-up, one of my dermatologists biopsied two new places on my shoulder and back.
 Both of which came back Stage 0 Melanoma.

-My oncologist saw me when I was having my pulmonary embolism symptoms.
+My oncologist saw me when I had my pulmonary embolism symptoms.
 He pretty much diagnosed me in a matter of minutes based on the description of my symptoms.
-It had been almost six months since then and I was more than ready to discontinue the blood thinner.
+It had been almost six months since then, and I was more than ready to discontinue the blood thinner.
 In fact, I had already stopped them a few weeks early.
-I had some common side effects I just couldn’t deal with anymore and I was done!
+I had some common side effects I couldn’t deal with anymore, and I was done!

 My last visit with my Primary Care Physician was very frustrating for me.
 The appointment was a huge waste of time.
-I thought I was able to stop the medication and get a plan of action, but was told I needed to take it until mid-July and then I could stop taking it.
+I thought I could stop the medication and get a plan of action but was told I needed to take it until mid-July, and then I could stop taking it.

 I discussed this with my oncologist at this appointment.
 Together, we decided it would be best to have another ultrasound done on my leg to ensure that the clots were gone and make sure it was safe to stop taking the blood thinner.
 We also ruled out having to undergo clot disorder testing based on the circumstances that more than likely caused the clot.